chesslab/chess-server/docs/installation.md

 ### TCP Socket

-It is recommended to run the TCP socket server for testing purposes.
+You may want to run the TCP socket server for testing purposes.

 ```
 php cli/workerman/tcp.php